 What will happen to my Works with Nest connections if I migrate my Nest Account to Google?

 If you are the owner of a Nest home (you can see your account status in your Nest app settings under Settings > Family), you must remove all your Works with Nest connections before you can migrate to a Google Account.
 Those connections will not be supported when you use a Google Account.
-When you migrate, we’ll give you an opportunity to review your Works with Nest connections, and you can decide how you wish to proceed.
+When you migrate, we’ll give you an opportunity to review your Works with Nest connections and decide how you wish to proceed.

-What happens to my existing Works with Nest connections if I don’t migrate my Nest account to Google?
+What happens to my existing Works with Nest connections if I don’t migrate my Nest Account to Google?
 When will my connections stop working?

-We’ll stop accepting new WWN connections on 31 August 2019.
-Once your WWN functionality is available on the Works with Google Assistant platform, you can migrate with minimal disruption from a Nest account to a Google Account.
+We’ll stop accepting new WWN connections on August 31, 2019.
+Once your WWN functionality is available on the Works with Google Assistant platform you can migrate with minimal disruption from a Nest Account to a Google Account.

-For WWN integrations that cannot be migrated, you will have the option to maintain those integrations with your Nest account; however, you won’t have access to new features that will be available with a Google Account.
+For WWN integrations that cannot be migrated, you will have the option to maintain those integrations with your Nest Account, however, you won’t have access to new features that will be available with a Google Account.